 DAISE: Classic Communion alien looking, large dark elliptical slanted eyes, tiny nose and mouth, no noticeable ears (but tiny earholes).
 Not green, but more a yellowish tan.

-MARTIN: African American, skinny black man, brown distant or stern eyes, black short hair in his 30’s.
+MARTIN: African American, skinny, male, brown distant or stern eyes, black short hair, in his 30’s.

 Kayla: African American, 30’s, chubby, female, open face, friendly brown eyes, a few freckles on her cheeks.
 Hair’s up to you.